 The Eisai Group in Japan is promoting initiatives for the formation of a low-carbon society to help solve the problem of climate change.
-Eisai Co., Ltd. is participating in the Commitment to a Low Carbon Society initiated by the Federation of Pharmaceutical Manufacturers' Associations of Japan (FPMAJ), and the Eisai Group in Japan is implementing relevant initiatives based on its own medium-term plan for the reduction of CO2 emissions.
+Eisai Co., Ltd. is participating in the Commitment to a Low Carbon Society initiated by the Federation of Pharmaceutical Manufacturers' Associations of Japan (FPMAJ), and the Eisai Group in Japan is implementing relevant initiatives based on its own medium-term plan for the reduction of CO2 emissions toward fiscal 2020.

-＊２Direct emission of GHG released into the air by the use of fossil fuel
+GHG emissions released directly into the atmosphere through the use of fuels

 Efforts Undertaken at Offices

-Based on the “Seven Power-Saving Rules,” the Eisai Group in Japan strives to save electricity throughout the year, not only during the power-saving campaigns held in summer and winter.
-Offices, including administration and sales offices, are trying to save power through such means as controlling the temperature of air-conditioning systems, turning off lights when not in use and shutting down computers when employees leave their seats for a while.
-At the head office buildings, we have installed demand controllers to control peak power.
+The Eisai Group in Japan strives to save electricity throughout the year, not only during the powersaving campaigns held in summer and winter.
+Offices, including administration and sales offices, are trying to save power through such means as controlling the temperature of air-conditioning systems, turning off lights when not in use and shutting down computers and others when employees leave their seats for a while.
+At large buildings, we have installed demand controllers to control peak power.
 We are also focusing on raising employee awareness of reducing power by implementing regular energy-saving patrols and visualizing actual power savings achieved.
-CO2 emissions originating from office activities of the Eisai Group in Japan in fiscal 2017 totaled 3,582 tons, a 4.7% decrease from fiscal 2016.
-The increase is attributable to the addition of the head and sales offices of EA Pharma Co., Ltd.
+CO2 emissions originating from office activities of the Eisai Group in Japan in fiscal 2018 totaled 2,972 tons, a 9.9% decrease from fiscal 2017.

 Efforts concerning Commercial Vehicles